 EXAMPLE OF A SKINCARE PLAN FOR BATTLING PIGMENT FROM SUN OR MELASMA

 I wanted to give you a real life regime for what using products to help reverse pigment changes and melasma would look like.
 I had melasma after my pregnancy it did take diligence to reverse it but these products work, I can tell you first hand!
 This regimen that I’ve shared below would also work great for PIH – Post Inflammatory Pigmentation AKA little dark spots left behind acne.

 AM Skin Routine for Pigment Correction

-- GLOW C Vitamin C – Apply 3-4 drops to a clean face.
-Brush your teeth while you also it soak in and then move to your SPF
+- Radiant Vitamin C Serum – Apply 3-4 drops to a clean face.
+Brush your teeth while you also it soak in and then move on to your SPF.

 - SPF – Don’t forget this step, especially a morning after the pads!

 PM Skin Routine for Pigment Correction

 - Alternate each night with Koji-C Pads & Lumify Pads for that 1-2 punch!

 Pro Tips for Reversing Sun Damage or Pigmentation